spotify/luigi/README.md

 It should actually be noted that all these limitations are not fundamental in any way.
 However, it would take some major refactoring work.

-Also it should be mentioned that Luigi is named after the pipeline-running friend of Super Mario.
+Also it should be mentioned that Luigi is named after the world's second most famous plumber.

 ## Future ideas